Decays of Higgs Bosons in the Standard Model and Beyond: Decays of a Generic Neutral Higgs Boson

 where the first factor of $7$ counts the contribution of the SU(2)$_L$ doublet which, in the decoupling limit, plays the role of the SM SU(2)$_L$ doublet including the 125 GeV Higgs boson.
 And the second factor of $\eta^{g:P}_{\rm elw}$ denotes the model-dependent BSM contribution.
 In the type-II 2HDM, for example, it is given by $\eta^{g:P}_{\rm elw}=10/\tan^2\beta$ in the infinite top quark mass approximation~\cite{Brod:2008ub}.
 These electroweak corrections reduce the gluonic decay width at the percent level.
+Note that Eq.~(\ref{eq:ghgg_elw_p}) is a crude approximation obtained by focusing on the top-Yukawa contributions which are subleading in the SM.
+The same arguments apply for Eq.~(\ref{eq:gSelw}) which we are not using for our numerical study though.

 We have addressed all the known QCD and electroweak corrections to the decay width of a neutral Higgs boson into two gluons.
 The theoretical uncertainties due to the unknown higher-order QCD and NLO electroweak corrections are estimated as 3\% and 1\%, respectively~\cite{Denner:2011mq,deFlorian:2016spz}.